 UNSAFE ABORTION | Why would they not go to the hospital?

-After her answer, I probed further to find out why anyone would want to perform abortion for self esteem.
+After her answer, I probed further to find out why anyone would want to perform an abortion for self-esteem.

 Strangely enough, young girls would want to pride themselves as having been able to successfully abort a pregnancy.
 This act is something they pride themselves with and unconsciously, make clients of their friends who find themselves in need of their services.

-The warning of Mrs Owusu-Acheaw was that, “Abortion is not a family planning method so if you don’t want pregnancy in the first place, just do family planning.”
+The warning of Mrs. Owusu-Acheaw was that “Abortion is not a family planning method so if you don’t want a pregnancy in the first place, just do family planning.”